 The information about the Discover it Secured has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

 The OpenSky Secured Visa Credit Card is another secured option for building credit; its credit limit is also determined by your deposit, which can range from $200 up to $3,000.
-For a limited time this card offers an intro 0% APR on all purchases for the first six months and the variable APR is a decent 17.39 percent thereafter.
+This card offers a variable APR of 17.39 percent.

 Be warned: this card does carry an annual fee of $35, which is a steep price to pay for a secured card with no rewards structure.